HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   )
 }}

-Cross-origin images are subject to significant [security restrictions](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image), and can sometimes incur [performance costs](https://andydavies.me/blog/2019/03/22/improving-perceived-performance-with-a-link-rel-equals-preconnect-http-header/).
-On the other hand, moving your static assets to a dedicated CDN is one of the most impactful things you can do to help [Time to First Byte](https://developer.mozilla.org/en-US/docs/Glossary/time_to_first_byte), and image CDNs provide powerful transformation and [optimization](https://web.dev/image-cdns/) features which can automate all sorts of best-practices.
+Cross-origin images are subject to significant [security restrictions](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image), and can sometimes incur <a hreflang="en" href="https://andydavies.me/blog/2019/03/22/improving-perceived-performance-with-a-link-rel-equals-preconnect-http-header/">performance costs</a>.
+On the other hand, moving your static assets to a dedicated CDN is one of the most impactful things you can do to help [Time to First Byte](https://developer.mozilla.org/en-US/docs/Glossary/time_to_first_byte), and image CDNs provide powerful transformation and <a hreflang="en" href="https://web.dev/image-cdns/">optimization</a> features which can automate all sorts of best-practices.
 It would be fascinating to see how many of the 51% of cross-origin images are hosted on image CDNs and to compare their performance against the rest of the web's; unfortunately that was outside the scope of our analysis.

 And with that, it is time to turn our attention to...